glassjoseph/grab_bag/README.md

 Visitor

- * Visitor things
+ * A visitor is an un-logged in user
+ * He can view public folders, and that's about it

 User

- * A user can authenticate via Facebook or manually
+ * A user can sign up for an account via Facebook or create one manually
- * She must provide a username and phone number for Two Factor Authentication purposes
+ * Regardless of signup method, she must provide a username and phone number for Two Factor Authentication purposes
  * A user can view and edit her details
- * A user can be an admin, at which point she can deactivate users, delete folders, files, and comments
+ * A user can reset her password with a text confirmation (via Twilio)

 Admin

- * Admin things
+ * An admin can make other users into admins, deactivate users, and delete files and folders

 Folder

  * Every user is created with a home folder
  * When a new folder is created, its entire path is stored in the database
- * Folders can be made public (or private, if already public)
+ * Folders can be created as public or private
- * Folders can be shared by entering another user's username
+ * Folders can be shared by entering another user's email, which sends that user an email invite link

 File (in the schema, Binary)